-Local Heroes is a not-for-profit, social enterprise founded in 2016 by design curator Dr Stacey Hunter.
+Local Heroes is a not-for-profit, independent organisation founded in 2016 by design curator Dr Stacey Hunter.

-Local Heroes is independently run on a project-by-project basis and promotes Scottish design at home and internationally.
+Local Heroes is run on a project-by-project basis and promotes Scottish design at home and internationally.

 Aims & Objectives

 - Seek out and offer designers high quality platforms and provide good relationships with producers and galleries in order to facilitate the realisation of new and exciting work

 - Find opportunities for designers to expand their own practice, build their portfolio and collaborate in new territories

 - Begin to identify and develop a design language for Scotland

 - Increase and diversify audiences for design and to develop design culture in Scotland